clc14/ELLIS/README.md

 - 4GB+ of memory
 - 80GB+ of disk space

-This installer has been tested with the following versions of CentOS:
+This installer has been tested with the following version of CentOS:

 - 7.3 (1611)

-Running the script on other versions of CentOS is not recommended.
+Running the script on other versions of CentOS is not recommended, but can be done by uncommenting the following line:

+    #CHECKVER=false

-You will also require an installation image for the enterprise Linux OS of your choice (either [CentOS](https://www.centos.org/download/) or [RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) in order to build your local repository and to use in order to install your lab VMs.
+You will also require an installation image for the enterprise Linux OS of your choice (either [CentOS](https://www.centos.org/download/) or [RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux)) in order to build your local repository and to use in order to install your lab VMs.

 ##Setup and Installation